bixuehujin/ecom/ecom/setting/README.md

 ## Installation

-The recommended way to install ecom-settings is via [composer](http://getcomposer.org).
+The recommended way to install ecom-setting is via [composer](http://getcomposer.org).

 1. Add a single line to composer.json:

     ```
     "require": {
         ...
-        "ecom/settings": "dev-master"
+        "ecom/setting": "dev-master"
     	...
     }
     ```